Give honor to Whom it is due.

 8 Let my mouth be filled with Your praise, and with Your glory all the day (Psalm 71).

 We should be careful with our words.
 Our words tell others about our attitude toward them, and they also give a sense of what kind of people we are.
 Words can hurt, bless, curse, encourage or repel others.
 We are affected by the words we speak to ourselves and others.
 Fill your mouth with God’s praise and glory, before you open it.
 Think of how your words glorify God before you speak them.
 We are more likely to speak words that edify, respect and encourage ourselves and others, if we speak as those who are in His Presence.

 The Lord gave us His Commandments to live by.
-He esteems His Law above the existence of heaven and earth.
-Christ fulfilled the Law of God; so He requires that we keep God’s Commandments, to the best of our ability.
+He esteems His Law above the existence of Heaven and Earth.
+He requires that we keep His Commandments, to the best of our ability.
 When we know what pleases a loved one, we will try to do it.
 We honor those we love.
 If we honor God, we will delight in keeping His Ways.
-God honors those who honor His Commandments.
+God honors those who honor His Commandments: but whoever does and teaches them, he shall be called great in the Kingdom of Heaven.
 Our obedience is evident to others.
 When we know God’s Ways, but fail to implement them in our lives, we teach others to be flippant about their own commitment to please God.
 Those who will be honored in the Kingdom of God are those who teach others, while practicing what they preach.

 21 The Lord is well pleased for His Righteousness’ sake; He will exalt the Law and make it honorable (Isaiah 42).